 - Be a lifelong learner

 As for the technical side of web design, you don’t need to learn how to code.
-It’s 2020, and there’s plenty of tools that will allow you to build a customisable website in less than 10 minutes.
+There are plenty of website builder tools that will allow you to build a customisable website in less than 10 minutes.

 How can I learn to design a website?